centreon/centreon-documentation/cloud/resources/known-issues.md

 * A **Connect with OpenID** button might briefly show on the login screen, with a "URL not found" message.
 Wait for a few seconds before logging in.

 ## MAP

-* The status of Business Activities may be desynchronized in maps.

 * The default zoom factor and position cannot be saved.